CapricanDRJ/witchers_shakespeare/index.md

 Minos, of old, Morbius with steady hand,

-Did carve the Watchers' triumphs, etched in stone.
+Did carve the Witchers' triumphs, etched in stone.

 His presence here, a pillar that shall stand,